Anngret Simms on the 'Monastic Town'21 February 2017

 The Monastic Town

-In Ireland some of the present-day towns have roots that are firmly embedded in our pre-colonial past, that is to say before the Viking, Anglo-Norman and Plantation towns were built.
-As long as the study of urban origins was considered predominantly an aspect of legal and constitutional history a legalistic concept of a town hindered our assessment of the importance of earlier periods for the formation of towns.
+In Ireland some of the present-day towns have roots that are firmly embedded in settlement structures of early Irish civilization, that is to say before the Viking, Anglo-Norman and Plantation towns were built.
+As long as the study of urban origins was considered predominantly an aspect of legal and constitutional history a legalistic concept of what constituted a town hindered our assessment of incipient towns.

 When we started the Irish Historic Towns Atlas series in the early 1980s we realised that Irish settlement history suffered under an invasion neurosis caused by the belief that successive changes in the Irish countryside were to be exclusively attributed to the arrival of a new ethnic group.
 The Irish scholar D.A.
 Binchy wrote in 1954 that urban civilisation in Ireland was more or less imposed on the Irish from outside by foreign conquerors.